adamschoenemann/asa-analysis/README.md

 # Analysis Framework
 For Automated Software Analysis at ITU 2016.

+## Building and running
+To build, you should use `stack build`.
+To test, you can use `stack test` or `stack repl --test` and then `Main.main` to run all the tests.

+It is a library, so you cannot really run it :) But to explore the code interactively, yo ucan use `stack repl --test` and now you should have loaded all the code into scope, along with the test classes.

+You can now access the test-programs as strings with `in1, in2 ... in14`.
+Parse them with `parseCmm` or `unsafeParse`.
+Print them after parsing with `ppr` or `putPrettyLn` There are some analyses available as `available, constProp, livenessAnal`.
+You can run an analysis on a program with `analyzeProgram :: Lat a => Analysis a -> Program -> Map ID a`.
+You can run a single optimization with `runOpt :: Optimization -> Program -> Program`.
+There are some optimizations available as `constPropOpt, deadCodeOpt`.
+Liveness and Available do not have optimizations yet.
+You can "fully" optimize a program with `optimizeProg :: [Optimization] -> Program -> Program`.

 ## Code Organization
 `Anal.hs` contains the `Analysis` type and the `Optimization` type.
 These types serve as the entry points for new analyses and optimizations.
 There are a few